koreynichols/rest-server-test/README.md

 2. Testing the api routes

-In this we will go through a few of the api calls avaliable with the cars resource./ /cars GET/
+In this we will go through a few of the api calls avaliable with the cars resource.\
+/cars GET\
-/cars/:id GET/
+/cars/:id GET\
-/cars POST/
+/cars POST\
-/cars/:id PUT/
+/cars/:id PUT\
-/cars/:id DELETE/
+/cars/:id DELETE\
 All of these can be appended to the end of https://korey-django-vehicle-test.herokuapp.com They will all need the access token that we got in step 1.